-Week two
+Week two, Jan.
+17

+Russian Jews in France of WW2.
+Continuing the discussion of Sokurov's Francofonia.
 Emmanuel Levinas: Is it Righteous to Be?
 (Excerpts)

 Tevye the Milkman (Library of Yiddish Classics Edition) by Sholem Aleichem (excerpts); Fiddler on the Roof.